MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough.md

 >**Abstract**

-> How to protect a large, valuable, digital document collection
+> How to protect a large, valuable, digital document collection?

 >* How many copies do you need to keep it safe?
 * Where to put the copies?
-* Are you sure they're still there?
+* Later, are you sure they're still there?
 * Whether to use compression, encryption, ... ?
-* Not much hard data on which to base policy decisions
+* There is not much hard data on which to base policy decisions.
-* We developed a flexible, replicable simulation framework
+* We developed a flexible, replicable simulation framework to test configurations.
 * We aim to provide some guidance, based on some common, but not universal, calibration points.

 # Motivation
 - Information production is rapidly increasing.
 - The vast majority of the world's data is stored on rotating disks, 90% in 2007 and not changing very rapidly.
-- Digital store changes the goal of preservation, from maintaining a constant optimal environment to continual curation in order to maintain understanding.
+- Digital store changes the goal of preservation, from maintaining a constant optimal physical environment for documents to continual curation in order to maintain document integrity and understanding.
-- Information systems designed for immediate use, not long term access and understanding.
-Much information at risk.
+- Information systems are generally designed for immediate use, not for long term access and understanding.
+Much of the information generated is at risk.
-- Changing economics of digital production makes it difficult for any one institution to safeguard everything it uses.
+- The changing economics of digital production make it difficult for any one institution to safeguard everything it uses.
-- Changing economics also provides opportunities for preservation: replication, cloud services, auditing, and a variety of storage options.
+- The changing economics also provide opportunities for preservation: replication, cloud services, auditing, and a variety of storage options.
 - Curators are faced with a set of choices: storage media, replication, cloud vendors, auditing strategy, encryption, compression.
-There is currently no systematic guidance, based on quantitative models.
+There is currently no systematic guidance based on quantitative models.

 # Fifty-Thousand Foot View